What is HRD Climate framework, Elements

 7) A general climate of trust.

-8) A tendency on the part of employees to be generally helpful to each other and collaborate.
+8) A tendency on the part of employees to be generally helpful to each other and cooperate as well.

 9) Team spirit.